 And I'm sure we can all relate to that.

 I know I can get a little touchy about my pain at times!.

-However when the humour originated from the partner with chronic pain this was turned on its head.
+However, when the humour originated from the partner with chronic pain this was all turned on its head.

-And it made both partners happier as it eased the tension of a difficult situation and made it easier for the partner to feel able to offer their support.
+As it made both partners happier by easing the tension of a difficult situation and making it easier for the partner to feel able to offer their support.

 And that’s not a bad thing to have in your control is it?

 As people with chronic pain we are more in danger of becoming angry than others.